About Pima Council on Aging

 • 37.5 hours weekly, primarily Monday-Friday, 8:30am – 5:00pm.

-• Some travel is required between PCOA locations, community events, and external/internal meetings and conferences.
+• Frequent travel is required between PCOA locations.

 Our Commitment to Equal Employment Opportunity: